Abdulkvng/Abdulkvng/README.md

 Hi, I’m Akintunde 😊, an aspiring Software Engineer + PM and AI/ML enthusiast from Houston, TX.
+I am passionate about leveraging data, technology, and people-centered solutions to drive innovation and create meaningful impact.
+I thrive at the intersection of analytics and human interaction, using data-driven insights to solve complex problems, build engaging products, and empower diverse communities

 This year, I'm thrilled to be working on a variety of full-stack projects utilizing Python, SQL and HTML, as well as diving into AI/ML innovations, all while studying at USC!

-Passionate about leveraging data, technology, and people-centered solutions to drive innovation and create meaningful impact.
-I thrive at the intersection of analytics and human interaction, using data-driven insights to solve complex problems, build engaging products, and empower diverse communities

 Cool things I have made: